-What the band did have working for it from the very beginning was a distinct sound.
+What the band had working for it from the beginning was a distinct sound.
 This was born as a result of discovering a love for coffee, the Beatles, and a personal philosophy they titled ALL.
-It resulted in songs that were short, fast, and contained highly memorable melodies.
+It resulted in songs that were short, fast and contained highly memorable melodies.

 Their peers may have seen them as goofs, but their first release, Fat EP, served to show just how important to the hardcore scene The Descendents could be.
 The EP included 5 songs.
-At a run-time of fewer than 5 minutes, the songs were quick, funny, and showcased the musicians’ hyperactive nature only emphasized by the usage of great amounts of caffeine.
+At a run-time of fewer than 5 minutes, the songs were quick and funny, and showcased the musicians’ hyperactive nature, only emphasized by the usage of great amounts of caffeine.

 The EP also showcased the group’s brand of fun.
 The title of the record was a comment on the musician’s actual body mass at the time.
 Weinerschnitzel is a 10-second song about their favorite restaurant.
 Songs like My Dad Sucks and I Like Food, could hardly be taken seriously but made many embrace the misfit nature of the band.